Patent Monetization and the PatentBooks Model

 A PatentBook example.
-For an LCD television there are dozens of patent holders who are entitled to be compensated for this property.
-But the bulk of LCD manufacturers have been unable to identify, contact, and negotiate acceptable terms with many of them because of location, cultural, and language barriers.
-With PatentBooks, these manufacturers would have a simple point-of-contact to ensure that their products were covered by the appropriate patents.
-Patent holders get a new license revenue stream that maps both to Subscribers’ success and respective patent quality while covering their cost of the patent maintenance.
+For an LCD television there are dozens of patent owners who are entitled to be compensated for this property.
+But the bulk of LCD manufacturers have been unable to identify, contact, and negotiate acceptable terms with many of them because of the sheer number of patent owners.
+With PatentBooks, these manufacturers would have a simple transaction to ensure that their products are licensed to the appropriate patents.
+Patent owners receive a new license revenue stream that maps both to Subscribers’ success and respective patent quality.

 Patent filings in China rose sharply in the past decade, and the patent quantity is catching up with the developed countries.
 Chinese companies can take references of patent management best practices from the West but could also modify it to suit domestic as well as global expansion needs.
-Patents are better used for improving people’s living, creating healthy incomes and as an agent for further innovation, instead of frightening off competitors or exploited as litigation ammunitions.
-Statistics have shown the growing trend and potential of IP trading worldwide, such as patent licensing.
-The PatentBook model creates financial as well as social values while reduces transaction costs for both patent licensees and licensors.
-IP consultants and brokers with appropriate international experience and expertise can facilitate efficient transactions in the patent arena.
+Patents are better used for improving people’s living, creating healthy incomes and as an agent for further innovation, instead of frightening off competitors or exploited as litigation ammunition.
+Statistics have shown the growing trend and potential of patent licensing worldwide.
+The PatentBook model creates financial and social value and reduces transaction costs for both patent owners and users.

 Edited by Vincent Leung, Chief Representative (Greater China), TAEUS International Corporation, May 2012.